TurtleWarePL/clest/README.md

     clest:save-project parent (object clest:project)

 Makes OBJECT part of the parent's collection.
-If parent already has a project having the same name, a condition of type CLEST:CHILD-ALREADY-EXISTS is signalled.
+If parent already has a project of the same name, a condition of type CLEST:CHILD-ALREADY-EXISTS is signalled.

 ### Test suite parent protocol